selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 -  ’Only consider the top N genes’ filter - genes are ranked by number of samples bearing mutations in them, and removes all genes outside the top N highly ranked genes.
-These N genes are passed to the table.
+   The effect of mutations in each of the top N genes on patient survival are examined.
-   Note that the table does not use this ranking as it ranks by hazard ratio p-value.
+   Note that the table below does not use this ranking as it ranks by hazard ratio p-value.

--  ‘Geneset size’ filter – setting this to 1 (default) looks at genes individually, while setting to 2 means that pairs of genes are examines, so that samples with mutations in a pair of 2 genes (such as *TP53* and *RB1*) are considered and compared to other gene pairs.
+-  ‘Geneset size’ filter – setting this to 1 (default) looks at genes individually, while setting to 2 means that pairs of genes are examined, so that samples with mutations in a pair of 2 genes (such as *TP53* and *RB1*) for an effect on patient survival.

 -  ‘Minimum size’ filter – excluded genes that show mutations in fewer than this number of samples.